Home » Recipes » Chickpeas with Spinach and Eggs (Budget-Friendly Recipe)

 Canned tomatoes

 They are cheap, easy to find, and probably already hiding in the back of the pantry somewhere — canned or jarred tomatoes are a cheap ingredient that is perfect for this recipe.
-The authentic Spinach and chickpeas recipe does not use tomatoes, but for this recipe, we found adding a can of tomatoes really works well!
+The authentic Spinach and chickpeas recipe does not use tomatoes, but for this recipe, we find adding a can of tomatoes really works well.

 If you prefer to use fresh tomatoes, find ripe tomatoes and remove the skin (or grate them).
 Keep as much of the juice as possible as this will help add layers of flavor to the dish.